gitlabhq/gitlabhq/doc/ci/quick_start/README.md

 `.gitlab-ci.yml`.
 The red triangle indicates that there is no Runner configured yet for these builds.

-The next step is to configure a Runner so that it picks the pending jobs.

 ## 2. Configuring a Runner

 In GitLab, Runners run the builds that you define in `.gitlab-ci.yml`.